 Students will be able to apply to the Maryland Board of Nursing for active nursing licensure.

 Maryland Board of Nursing (MBON)

 Financial Aid and Payment Options

-Non-expired Active or Inactive Maryland Registered Nurse or non-expired Inactive Maryland Licensed Practical Nurse; computer literate; and Internet access.
+Non-expired active, inactive or volunteer Registered Nurse license with MBON or non-expired, active, inactive, or volunteer Licensed Practical Nurse license with MBON; computer literate; and Internet access.